Cybersecurity rating: Security Rating Services

 The adoption of security rating services platforms is on the rise.
 In fact, Forrester Consulting found that 87% of respondents find security ratings valuable (37%) or extremely valuable (50%).
-There are a number of companies that provide security ratings services, including ISS, SecurityScorecard, myCYPR, Panorays, BitSight, FortifyData, RiskRecon, Black Kite and UpGuard.
+There are a number of companies that provide security ratings services.

 Security Rating Services in 2020

 The COVID-19 pandemic has created a completely different environment for cyber-risk.
 According to S&P Global Ratings, rating services may become an exception to these changes in the world of cyber-risk.
 Given the COVID-19 pandemic that occurred in 2020, many brick and mortar shops that have mainly been exclusively accessible through in-person contact, have been forced to provide their goods and services through a website.
 This shift causes a larger need for these services given the increase in possible clients that want to know the safety of their business domain.